User Research and Mobile Product Design to Support Family Reunion Planning on Kinkofa’s Kinnect App

 Recommendations included revising content hierarchy and increasing visual separation for CTA’s since everything blended together with similar weight

-Some users struggled with dense content and visual spacing between elements
+Some users struggled with dense content and visual spacing between elements and

 OUTCOMES